klauer/epics-sumo-mirror/doc/reference-sumo.rst

 "new" is interrupted or stopped by an exception in the program, the :term:`build` may be in an incomplete :term:`state`.
 In this case you can use the "cleanup" command to remove the directories of the failed :term:`build`.
-The :term:`buildtag` may be given as argument or option.
+The :term:`buildtag` must be given as an argument.

 Options
 -------